All OUTREACH RADIO presenters are people from or with a strong connection to our local community or area.

 Email Rich: firstname.lastname@example.org

-You can catch Rich every Saturday from 9-11am for the 100k show, and every Sunday from 9-10am for Songs of Worship.
+You can catch Rich every Saturday from 8-11am for the 100k Breakfast Show, and every Sunday from 9-10am for Songs of Worship.

 Born in Portsmouth, Colin has lived locally for all of his life apart from Studying Bachelor and Masters degrees at London and Southampton Universities and completing a Post-Graduate year at a secondary school in Bexhill-on-Sea, East Sussex.
 He has taught in Southampton and Chichester.